So, what exactly is a Humanist Naming ceremony?

 What happens next?

-If I am available I will respond with more details about how the process works.
-I’ll ask you for any further information I need.
+I will respond with more details about how the process works and I’ll ask you for any further information I need.

 Assuming you want to go ahead with the booking, let me know within one week.
 I will then confirm the date in my diary and send you on an email with details of next steps to fully confirm your booking.